Margomcclintock/ec2-ai-agent-enhancement/README.md

-- **Integration:** Adapts your existing RemediationHelper logic for natural language interaction
+- **Integration:** Adapts the existing RemediationHelper logic for natural language interaction